amanocha/promotion_candidate_cache/README.md

 For details on the DBG algorithm, see the reference below.

-**Reference**
+**Reference:**
 Priyank Faldu, Jeff Diamond, and Boris Grot.
-[A Closer Look at Lightweight Graph Reordering](https://faldupriyank.com/papers/DBG_IISWC19.pdf).
+[A Closer Look at Lightweight Graph Reordering](https://doi.org/10.1109/IISWC47752.2019.9041948).
 In *Proceedings of the 19th IEEE International Symposium on Workload Characterization (IISWC)*.
 IEEE, 2020, pages 1–13.

 ## Experiments